rngKomorebi/daplis/README.md

 ```
 If the package was not found, it can be installed using:
 ```
-pip instal virtualenv
+pip install virtualenv
 ```
 To create a new environment, run the following (if 'py -m' does not work,
 try 'python -m', 'python3 -m'):
 ```
 py -m venv PATH/TO/ENVIRONMENT/ENVIRONMENT_NAME
 ```